-The plan has the embedded implement of the NSW Child Safe Standards 1, 3, 4, 5, 6, 7, 8 and 10.
+This Privacy Plan has the embedded implemented NSW Child Safe Standards 1, 3, 4, 5, 6, 7, 8 and 10.

-COLLECTION
+1. COLLECTION

-The information the College collects and holds includes (however, not limited to) personal information, including health and other sensitive information.
+The information the College collects and holds includes but not limited to, personal information including health and other sensitive information.

-Collection of Students and parents and/or guardians ('Parents') information before, during and after a pupil's enrolment at the College, includes:
+Collection of students and parents and/or guardians ('Parents') information before, during and after a pupil's enrolment at the College, includes: